phax/peppol-commons/README.md

 * Class `PeppolMLRMarshaller` can be used to serialize MLR messages from and to XML.
 It is based on the [ph-ubl](https://github.com/phax/ph-ubl) marshaller.

 See https://github.com/phax/peppol-commons/blob/master/peppol-mlr/src/test/java/com/helger/peppol/mlr/PeppolMLRBuilderTest.java for an example how to use the classes.

+## peppol-ap-helper

+This was introduced in v9.7.3

+This is a utility component for phase4 common Access Point implementation components.
+It will grow over time.

 ## dbnalliance-xhe